w3f/Grants-Program/MPT.md

 ### Overview

-#### A liquidity protocol for real-world assets (RWAs) to securely and compliantly automate primary and secondary token issuance in digital private markets.
+#### The alternative finance protocol for real-world assets (RWAs) to securely and compliantly automate primary and secondary token issuance.

 #### Description

 Marco Polo Technologies (MPT) is an infrastructure company that provides the foundational elements for alternative finance platforms, instruments, and mechanisms, with a focus on serving participants in private markets.
 Our modular and secure infrastructure supports global policymakers' priorities, such as investor protection and KYC/AML/KYB requirements, while preventing market manipulation.
 We are also developing a user-friendly UI architecture to enable non-tech-savvy clients to rapidly create alternative finance platforms through an intuitive *drag-and-drop* experience.

 MPT infrastructure enables businesses to expand into underserved markets by connecting real-world assets to any investor class and finance managers.
-Our ongoing efforts harness the synergy between asset owners, investors, and issuers to facilitate transformative changes in private markets, turning them into public-like, frictionless models.
+Our ongoing efforts harness the synergy between asset owners, investors, and issuers to facilitate transformative changes in the alternative finance markets, turning them into public-like, frictionless models.
 MPT bridges the gap between traditional finance, DeFi, and modern web3 infrastructure needed to support the flow of new liquidity from private and offline markets to web3, while increasing the transparency, accessibility, and inclusivity of digital private market investments.

 #### Marco Polo Technologies, Substrate and Polkadot - A brief description of our project.

-Our first layer of the infrastructure is built with *Rust*, and we chose *Substrate* as our development framework as a natural addition to our existing technology, to add a blockchain layer that focuses on the primary and secondary issuance of tokens representing real-world assets (RWAs) in private markets, while enabling access to all investor classes and enabling access to previously unaccesible markets.
-By building a liquidity protocol for RWAs on Substrate and connecting it with our comprehensive infrastructure, Marco Polo Technologies (MPT) aims to share the following benefits with the Polkadot ecosystem:
+Our first layer of the infrastructure is built with *Rust*, and we chose *Substrate* as our development framework as a natural addition to our existing technology, to add a blockchain layer that focuses on the primary and secondary issuance of tokens representing real-world assets (RWAs), while enabling access to all investor classes and enabling access to previously unaccesible markets.
+By building an alternative finance protocol for RWAs on *Substrate* and connecting it with our comprehensive infrastructure, Marco Polo Technologies (MPT) aims to share the following benefits with the Polkadot ecosystem:

 - Promoting financial inclusion on platforms: onboarding reliable clients through established social connections, making digital private markets more accessible to a wider range of investors and asset owners, leveraging our proprietary social network.
-- Enhancing asset interoperability: by enabling the seamless transfer and trading of RWAs across the Polkadot network, we will increase liquidity and accessibility for all market participants.
+- Enhancing asset interoperability: by enabling the seamless transfer and trading of RWAs across the Polkadot network, new liquidity and accessibility for all market participants is enabled.
 - Expanding market access: providing a gateway for a diverse range of participants to access private markets and RWAs issuance and trading, enriching the Polkadot ecosystem's financial landscape.
 - Fostering DeFi innovation: leveraging RWAs within the decentralized finance (DeFi) space, supporting existing possibilities for DeFi applications such as fractional ownership, collateralization, and asset-backed lending, to attract new clients and assets to the Polkadot ecosystem.
 - Building a robust ecosystem: adding a layer of financial functionality that complements and strengthens the overall infrastructure of Polkadot, to attract more platforms and clients to the ecosystem and expand its use cases.
 - Interoperability with other blockchains: supporting a variety of RWAs and facilitate easy trading and investments across the network.
-- Wallet support: our protocol will be interoperable with other wallets in the Polkadot ecosystem, supporting various fiat currencies, to simplify how users can store and manage their RWAs.
+- Wallet support: our protocol will be interoperable with other wallets in the Polkadot ecosystem, supporting various fiat currencies, to simplify how users can buy, store and excahnge their RWAs.

 #### Team interest

-Our team is a small, senior, and resourceful group with expertise in global private markets, investments, and technology.
+Our team is a small, senior, and resourceful group with expertise in alternative finance, venture investing, and technology.
 Our project has naturally evolved towards supporting the development of private markets and our current iteration is driven by our goal of tokenizing RWAs, which allows for fractional ownership representation and exchanges, while breaking down historical barriers such as illiquidity and limited access for non-instituional investors.
 We aim to harness the benefits of transparency, immutability, automated compliance and ownership records by leveraging *Substrate* and *Polkadot*'s robust technologies.
 These benefits instill trust and reduce friction within the alternative finance market, making it more accessible and appealing to a wider range of investors and asset owners.

 ### Project Details

-Our intention is to deliver an initial implementation of a liquidity protocol that focuses on private markets and allows for asset tokenization, to support the build out of alternative finance platforms on top of our infrastructure.
+Our intention is to deliver an initial implementation of an alternative finance protocol, starting with asset tokenization, to support the build out of platforms on top of our infrastructure.
 Our first steps for the MVP of this project would be to:

-1) Set up our RWAs private markets focused blockchain and develop its initial attributes: specifically designed for issuance, representation and trading of RWAs, whereas primary issuance would be the focus in the initial phase.
+1) Set up our alternative finance focused blockchain and develop its initial attributes: specifically designed for issuance, representation and trading of RWAs, whereas primary issuance would be the focus in the initial phase.
-2) Set up the initial role of the tokens for primary and eventually secondary issuance through smart contracts: creating a token standard that will make it swift for asset owners to issue tokens that represent their RWAs, and allow investors to invest in and trade these tokens on private exchanges.
+2) Set up the initial role of the tokens for primary and eventually secondary issuance through smart contracts: creating a token standard that will make it swift for asset owners to issue tokens that represent their RWAs, and allow investors to invest in and trade these tokenw.
 3) Set up the initial wallet functions to allow for interaction with multiple users owning multiple assets: we aim at implementing a wallet that will allow users to store and manage their RWAs.

 The image below represents the two layers of our infrastructure and how we would be using the _Substrate_ layer to support all sorts of alternative finance platform implementations.